 Departing from Johannesburg this accommodated safari travels to the Kalahari Desert region of Botswana for cultural encounters with the ancient San people, before heading to Maun.
-Then we fly to our bush camp in the pristine Okavango Delta to explore this watery wilderness on nature walks, boat cruises and mokoro rides, experiencing the truly wild and unspoiled African wilderness up close.
+Then we explore the pristine Okavango Delta on a mokoro day trip and nature walk, experiencing this truly wild and unspoiled African wilderness up close.
 Staying in the Delta, we spend a full day game viewing in the acclaimed Moremi Game Reserve.

 Next, we drive to Nata, getting a glimpse of the Makgadikgadi Pans and enjoying sundowners in Nata Sanctuary.
 From there we make our way to Kasane, near Chobe National Park.
-Here, we take a game drive and game viewing boat cruise in the famous Chobe Park, home to huge herds of elephants, numerous other animals and birds.
+Here, we take a 4x4 game drive and game viewing boat cruise in the famous Chobe Park, home to huge herds of elephants, numerous other animals and birds.
 Crossing into Zimbabwe, 'the Smoke that Thunders' as Victoria Falls is known, awaits!

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.